-Karla: By performing small concise tests, you can see what the audience likes and engages with and then you can use that to shape the content that you do.
-At Turtl, we use our blog to quickly test out different topics and different themes we think will resonate, and then the ones that achieve the highest engagement will generally be the best candidates for producing something a little bit more robust.
+Karla: By performing small concise tests, you can see what the audience likes and engages with.
+Then you can use that to shape the content that you do.
+At Turtl, we use our blog to quickly test out different topics and different themes we think will resonate.
+Then, the ones that achieve the highest engagement will generally be the best candidates for producing something a little bit more robust.

 David: Shaema from Intel put it well: “We test to see what the audience likes, and feed those results back to stakeholders.”

-When you have that data and you’ve run tests that then enables you to have a productive conversation about what good content looks like, not based on what people think they know about marketing, but you can push back and base the conversation on real data and audience insights.
+When you have that data and have run tests, you can have a productive conversation about what good content looks like.
+Not based on what people think they know about marketing, but you can push back.
+You can base the conversation on real data and audience insights.

-89 percent of marketers struggle with conflicting and changing priorities or unclear briefs, and 59 percent of marketers agree that if no one else had to sign off their content the results would be a lot better.
+89 percent of marketers struggle with conflicting and changing priorities or unclear briefs.
+59 percent of marketers agree that if no one else had to sign off their content the results would be a lot better.

-Karla: Many businesses have those senior leaders who think they understand what marketers are doing better than we do and want to add their bit to it.
+Karla: Many businesses have those senior leaders who think they understand what marketers are doing better than we do.
+They want to add their bit to it.
 Before you know it, that content piece looks completely different.

-Maybe it is covering a completely different topic or it is suddenly really product focused when it was supposed to be thought leadership focused, and now you don’t really recognize what you’re left with.
-But you have deadlines to meet and so you end up just pushing it out there.
+Maybe it is covering a completely different topic.
+Or maybe it is suddenly really product focused when it was supposed to be thought leadership focused.
+Now, you don’t really recognize what you’re left with.
+But you have deadlines to meet so you end up just pushing it out there.
 No wonder people are so unhappy with the content that they produce, right?

-David: And 6 out of 10 marketers think their own sign-off process makes results worse.
+David: 6 out of 10 marketers think their own sign-off process makes results worse.
 That’s huge.
-And the thing that really surprised us is that we crunched the numbers and the research suggests actually that the people who believe this are right.
-So we compared the results for the people who said that this was a problem for them.
-And actually it turned out that those people were measurably less likely to be proud of almost every aspect of their content: the writing quality, the business results, customer alignment, all of those things are worse amongst the people who believe that they were worse.
+The thing that really surprised us is that we crunched the numbers and the research suggests that the people who believe this are right.
+We compared the results for the people who said that this was a problem for them.
+It turned out that those people were measurably less likely to be proud of almost every aspect of their content.
+From the writing quality to business results and customer alignment, all of those things are worse among the people who believe that they were worse.